Friday, 16 June 2023

 June 17 Lipari, Marina Corta

 We had arrived at the Aeolian islands.
-This archipelago has been on my wish list for over 10 years because it’s volcanic - we finally made it! and spent 4 beautiful nights on Lipari, the biggest of the islands.
-From our base there, we explored the island and travelled to other islands in this archipelago of 7 main islands.
+This archipelago has been on my wish list for over 10 years because it is volcanic - we finally made it!
+We spent four beautiful nights on the island of Lipari, the biggest of the islands.
+From our base there, we explored the island and travelled to other islands in this archipelago of seven main islands.

-Today we went on a guided walking tour of the little old port of Marina Corta and the surrounding village with its narrow streets including a site with partially-excavated ancient Roman baths.
-From there we climbed up to Castello di Lipari, located on a huge volcanic rock that juts out into the sea rising to a height of about 50m they say, but it seemed much higher than that when we climbed it - but more of that anon.
-For now enjoy a stroll through this delightful village.
+Today we went on a guided walking tour of the little old port of Marina Corta and the surrounding village with its narrow streets and a site with partially-excavated ancient Roman baths.
+From there we climbed up to Castello di Lipari, located on a huge volcanic rock that juts out into the sea rising to a height of about 50m they say, but it seemed much higher than that when we climbed it.
+M more of that later but for now enjoy a stroll through this delightful village.

-At Marina Corta stands a small chapel so seamen could get a blessing before they went out to sea and a thank you when they got back safely
+At Marina Corta stands a small chapel so seamen could get a blessing before they went out to sea and offers thanks when they got back safely

 An island of churches.